|Start Date:||Duration:||Level:||Study mode:||Course location:||Course Type:|

 This course is ideal if you are interested and intrigued by science and are keen to develop an understanding of the world of atoms, molecules and chemical reactions.

-You will need five GCSEs at grades 5-9 including Combined Science at grade 66 or above or Chemistry and another science at grade 6 or above.
-You will also need Grade 6 in Maths.
+You will need five GCSEs at grades 5-9, including Science at grade 6, or Chemistry and another science at grade 6, as well as a grade 6 in Maths.

 |Study level||Cost||Additional fees|

 |16-18||FREE||You will need to provide your own stationery and you will be given the opportunity to take part in trips and visits.|

 On this course you will learn through theoretical lessons with practical work inside and outside of the classroom.

 This course covers a range of topics including organic chemistry and physical chemistry.

 English and Maths are important life skills that will help you to achieve your best in your studies and progress to your dream career.
 If you have not already achieved grade 9-4 in GCSE Maths and/ or English at school, we will support you to improve your skills.